The Driver Verification System (DVS) Program tracks changes to the status of a driver's license to improve public safety in Massachusetts.

 What documentation is required to participate in the DVS Program?

 To sign up for the DVS program you will need to submit the required documentation.
 Download and complete the Access Agreement, RMV Business Contact form, and the eServices Administrator form.
-Once you have all of the required documentation ready to submit, use the following link to upload your documentation and to complete your registration.
+Once you have all of the required documentation ready to submit, scan and email to firstname.lastname@example.org.

 - Letter on your business letterhead stating your business need of using the DVS Program.